M.A. in Adolescent Studies

 The completion of a research-based dissertation is a central part of the Masters programme and each learner is supported by an academic supervisor for the entire period of their dissertation.

-Within that context, the Dissertation Module is identified as an appropriate capstone module for the MA in Adolescent Studies programme.
+The Dissertation Module is identified as an appropriate capstone module for the MA in Adolescent Studies programme.
 This module will afford learners the opportunity to draw upon personal, aesthetic, empirical, and other patterns of knowing and forms of learning and integrate these with theoretical components of their learning across the full programme.
 It will afford learners the opportunity to demonstrate a synthesis of such learning.
-In this module, learners will be assessed by means of a completed Dissertation.

 What supports are available to learners